 6. Updating Beneficiary Designations Can be Easy or Hard.

 Sometimes updating Beneficiary Designations is very easy – log into your account online, click a few boxes, done.
 Other times updating Beneficiary Designations can be a more difficult process – the company may require paper forms to be signed, witnessed, notarized – and/or require the dreaded “Medallion Signature Guarantee” (a super notary that only certain banks have).
 If you have a Trust of any type, naming your Trust as a beneficiary– whether it is a Revocable Living Trust; Testamentary Trust; Children’s Trust; etc. may require extra steps with the life insurance company or custodian.
 Each company is going to have their own rules, procedures and processes on how to change your Beneficiary Designations.
 Naming Beneficiaries for Retirement Assets can be more complex.
-Here is an article about Retirement Assets that I wrote.
 We at the Ritchie Law Office, Ltd. regularly assist our clients with changing Beneficiary Designations.

 As you can see – Beneficiary Designations are a fundamental part of Proper Estate Planning.
 Neglected Beneficiary Designations cause many Estate Plans to fail.
 Have you reviewed your Beneficiary Designations lately?
-Consider contacting the Ritchie Law Office, Ltd. for a Comprehensive Family Wealth Strategy Session to review your out of date Beneficiary Designations and to make sure your Estate Plan doesn’t fail.
+Consider contacting the Ritchie Law Office, Ltd. for a Ritchie Legacy Planning Session to review your out of date Beneficiary Designations and to make sure your Estate Plan doesn't fail.